omerjava/solution-write-ups-assignments/remove-consecutive-duplicate-words/README.md

 ### Continue Doing

 Continue solving code challenges.
-It is much more useful than restudying theory again an again.
+It is much more useful than restudying theory again and again.
 Keep going on checking and studying other solutions.
 Really helpful to enhance knowledge and vision.

 ### Start Doing